 Method 2: Wrap Them

-Generally speaking when baking cookies, we know they’re done when the outside edge becomes golden and the inner ring / center of the cookie is still soft to the touch.
+Generally speaking, we can tell when cookies are done when the outside edge becomes golden and the inner ring/center of the cookie is still soft to the touch.
 Cookies should almost never be hard all the way when they come out fresh from the oven.

 So what happens when that’s exactly how you find them?